thought-machine/please/docs/codelabs/python_intro.md

 1 test target and 1 test run in 3ms; 1 passed.
 Total time 90ms.
 ```

 Please will run all the tests it finds under `//src/...`, and aggregate the results up.
 This works even across
 languages allowing you to test your whole project with a single command.

 ## Third-party dependencies
 Duration: 7

-### Using pip_library()
+### Using `pip_library()`

 Eventually, most projects need to depend on third-party code.
-Let's include numpy into our package.
+Let's include NumPy into our package.
 Conventionally,
 third-party dependencies live under `//third_party/...` (although they don't have to), so let's create that package:

 ### `third_party/python/BUILD`